At Radic8, we speak a lot about indoor air quality — and in particular, just how polluted the air in our homes, offices, and public spaces has become.

 Sick air is the most threatening of the indoor pollutants and also the most difficult to treat.
 Many viruses can pass untouched through even high-end filters and are resilient enough to withstand entrapment and exposure to chemical decontamination.
 Sick air is the problem that VIRUSKILLER™ was designed to overcome.

 The patented Reactor Chamber is the heart of VIRUSKILLER™, featuring world-class UV-C photocatalytic oxidation technology that exposes air inside the unit to a huge number of germicidal hydroxyl radicals.
-Any viruses or bacteria that manage to make their way through the filters are exposed to the most highly awarded decontamination technology available in an all-in-one device, efficiently deactivating viruses on a single air pass.
+Any pathogens that manage to make their way through the filters are exposed to its patented decontamination technology, efficiently deactivating germs and microorganisms for complete indoor air safety.
 Learn more about the VIRUSKILLER™ Reactor Chamber.

 An all-in-one solution

 The quality of air in the developed world is truly in crisis, affecting the health of everyone from children and teachers in schools and creches to office workers, and even families in their own homes.
 With many in urban areas spending more than 90% of their time indoors9, people around the world haven’t had any choice in the quality of indoor air they breathe each day — until now.

 VIRUSKILLER™ is the all-in-one technology for dealing with dirty, sick, and toxic air in real-time.
 With almost two decades of research and development and installations in a range of industries worldwide, the challenge of poor indoor air quality is being solved one space at a time, enabling Radic8 to share clean air with everyone, everywhere.